laoshanlung/blog/content/post/2019-10-15-react-refactory-component-did-update.md

 ```

 The 2nd parameter passed to `useEffect` tells it to listen to changes happened to the provided "values".
 I don't know yet how they detect that but let's just trust that React knows.
 And that's everything we need to do in order to replace `componentDidUpdate` with React hooks.
 I am pretty sure there are better ways to do it but right now this solution is good enough.

+And last but not least, the code.
+Happy refactoring!

 <p class="codepen" data-height="265" data-theme-id="0" data-default-tab="js,result" data-user="tanqhnguyen" data-slug-hash="poobvGZ" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Refactor componentDidUpdate">
   <span>See the Pen <a href="https://codepen.io/tanqhnguyen/pen/poobvGZ">